top of page

 The Silicon Valley Reads community engagement program is presented annually by the Santa Clara County Library District, Santa Clara County Office of Education, and San José Public Library in conjunction with other public libraries, community colleges and universities, and community organizations.

-Author talks, book clubs, technology events and more!
+Author talks, book clubs, community events and more!

 bottom of page